sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 # 3 Design
 ## 3.1 Overview
-*Big picture view of the actors involved - containers, processes, DBs etc. What's being added, what's being changed, how will they interact etc. A diagram is strongly encouraged.*
+*Big picture view of the actors involved - containers, processes, DBs, kernel etc. What's being added, what's being changed, how will they interact etc. A diagram is strongly encouraged.*

 ### 3.1.1 Service and Docker Management